10 Reasons Why You Will Love a Dachshund

 Then there are 6 marking combinations: brindle, dapple, sable, brindle piebald, dapple piebald, and piebald.

-So doing this math there are 540 color/coat/pattern possibilities.
+So doing the math there are 540 color/coat/pattern possibilities.

 The Dachshund breed has endearing traits, yet have frustrating habits as well.